svaksha/Julia.jl/AI.md

 + [ImmutableArrays.jl](https://github.com/twadleigh/ImmutableArrays.jl) :: Statically-sized immutable vectors and matrices.
 + [IndexedArrays.jl](https://github.com/garrison/IndexedArrays.jl) :: A data structure that acts like a Vector of unique elements allowing a quick lookup of the index of any vector element in the array.
 + [InfoTheory.jl](https://github.com/robertfeldt/InfoTheory.jl) :: Estimating information theoretic measures (entropy, mutual information etc) from data.
-+ [JuliaParser.jl](https://github.com/jakebolewski/JuliaParser.jl) :: A rewrite of Julia's parser in Julia.
 + [JudyDicts.jl](https://github.com/tanmaykm/JudyDicts.jl) :: Judy Array for Julia.
 + [JSparse.jl](https://github.com/dmbates/JSparse.jl) :: A Julia implementation of functions in the CSparse and CXSparse libraries developed by Tim Davis.
 + [julia-delayed-matrix](https://github.com/kk49/julia-delayed-matrix) :: Delayed processing of Vector / Matrix expression in Julia with various backends.